ippontech/blog-usa/posts/mobs-are-not-always-destructive.md

 The easiest place to start understanding the concept of mob programming is with a tactic most have heard about or utilized at some point in their software-related careers: [paired programming](https://en.wikipedia.org/wiki/Pair_programming).
 Paired programming, or "pairing", on a problem consists of two individuals sitting and staring at the same screen while they share a single keyboard/mouse.
 There is an exchange between the two about what and how the code should be written in order to come to a well-formed solution.
 The "driver", or typer at the keyboard, writes out their solution.

 So where does mob programming, or "mobbing", come into the picture?
 Consider the following situation.
 During a pairing session between two rather opinionated engineers, neither person will concede on their stance for the best course of action.
 They require outside consultation from their very busy lead.
 The lead comes in later and listens to both explain their rationales.
-While they do, a team member nearby listens in and can't help but interject themselves having just worked previously on the service class in question.
+While they do, a team member nearby listens in and can not help but interject themselves having just worked previously on the service class in question.
 What was a two person effort has now bloomed into a four person venture.
 And of course there is still functionally only one screen and one keyboard/mouse combination.

 One person now sits at the computer, "driving", while the other three look over his/her shoulder.
 They all exchange on how best to move forward then make sure the individual at the computer is understanding what the team agreed upon as it is typed out.
 I think even if someone has not participated in paired programming previously we can all envision times like this in our professional careers.
 Mob programming is just the name we have given this situation.